 Despite their differences, both short sales and foreclosures end with the same outcome: losing your home.
 This shared result makes either choice emotionally difficult, regardless of which path you take.

 Credit damage happens with both choices, though to different degrees.
-A short sale typically drops your credit score by 50-150 points.
-Foreclosure usually causes a 200-300 point decline.Â
+A short sale typically drops your credit score by 50 to 150 points.
+Foreclosure usually causes a 200 to 300 point decline.Â

 Tax consequences may follow either path.
 The IRS might consider forgiven mortgage debt as taxable income, though exceptions exist in certain situations.
 Some states also allow deficiency judgments for both processes, meaning you could still owe money after losing your home.